 Last year, I shared that after working on my couch for the first eight months or so of the pandemic, I bought a desk!
 And now that I’ve worked from said desk every Monday through Friday for the better part of the last 52 weeks, I wanted to give you a look at what my desk area looks like now that it’s more finished than the last time I shared photos of this very used and loved corner of my apartment.

 Since I last showed photos of my desk, I’ve created a little gallery wall above it.
 Since I sit here most days from at least 9am to 5pm, I wanted to be surrounded by art that inspired me—and brought a little color to this space.
-As such, I hung a Britt Bass Navy Geo Art—that has now come with me to several different homes!—and Josh Young’s Emma & Josh Young’s Eugene, both in blues, framed in Framebridge’s Marquette Frame.
+As such, I hung a Britt Bass Navy Geo Art—that has now come with me to several different homes!—and Josh Young’s Emma & Josh Young’s Eugene, both in blush, framed in Framebridge’s Marquette Frame.
 The latter are very polarizing—people either love them or hate them, but I think they are so fun and since Josh Young is based here in DC now, I love having a local artist on display in my home.

 On the wall perpendicular to my desk, I hung the vintage Vietnamese art prints that used to hang in my grandparents’ house—I always try to hang them in a place in my apartment where they are super visible.
 I wrote more about them in this post if you’re curious—these are some of my most prized possessions and definitely something I would try to save in a fire.